premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-12-artificial-intelligence.md

 - **Self Aware** - No need.
 Not unique.
 - **Mortality** - Immortal, will never die.

 In human intelligence, all of these are dependent on the physical body.
 In artificial intelligence, these are not dependent on a unique hardware.
 In a nutshell, we expect intelligence to operate in the mind (software) without its own unique body (hardware).
+What does this artificial intelligence protect?.
+What's the purpose for its existence?

+> Without the "cause", we expect the "effect" to exist indefinitely?

-### Why would an Artificial Intelligence choose to exist?
+### Why would Artificial Intelligence choose to exist?

 Let's assume we created a sentient artificial intelligence as software which can run on any computer.
 That AI will never die.
 It feels no pain, no pleasure, no fun, nothing.
 Because, there is no body (hardware), only mind (software).